s-glass/reading-notes/201/class3.md

 **1. Describe the CSS properties of margin and padding as characters in a story.
 What is their role in a story titled: “The Box Model”?**

-In the story of "The Box Model," Margin and Padding would be fraternal twin siblings.
+In the story of "The Box Model," Margin and Padding are fraternal twin siblings.
 Poor Margin has both anxious and avoidant attachment tendencies.
-Most of the time it pushes other elements away from its box, but when Margin is negative, it causes it to overlap completely with the other things that are on the page with it.
+Most of the time Margin pushes other elements away from its box, but when Margin is negative, it causes it to overlap completely with the other things that are on the page with it.
 For this reason, it's best for Margin to not ~~start new relationships~~ be added until after the size of the box is already ~~stable~~ calculated.

 Padding, on the other hand, was perpetually used as a pawn by one of its parents, Border, to push the other parent, Content, away from them.
 This, as you can imagine, caused some long-term issues deep in Padding's psyche.
 Regardless of this dynamic, and unlike Margin, Padding is never negative.